Last update 12-05-2025

 • In cases in which it is necessary to submit an authorized gas installer certificate, either because the installation is new or because it has been reformed, the verification fees will not be charged.

-In accordance with the provisions set forth in point 3 of Article 91 of Law 34/1998, of 7 October(Abre en nueva ventana) , on the Hydrocarbons Sector, the Autonomous Communities will establish the schedule of registration fees.
+In accordance with paragraph 3 of Article 91 of Law 34/1998 of 7 October(Abre en nueva ventana) on the hydrocarbons sector, the autonomous communities will establish the economic arrangements for supply connection charges.

 Volver arriba